PRESTO MOBILE TAP OFFS

 I designed a self-serve tap-off feature that detects when riders miss a tap off and reminds them to tap off in the app.
 This helps riders recover from missed tap offs before being charged the full fare.

-What's the best way to integrate in-app reminders and tap offs in the app?
+How might we integrate in-app reminders and tap offs in the riders' journey?

 I didn’t want riders to go through a completely new flow and since the only information required was their departure and arrival stations and times, I realized this could be collected through the trip planning flow.
 However, I discovered major usability issues with the trip planning flow.